KGB Museum Riga: The Corner House & its dark history

 The hallway at KGB Headquarters Riga, featuring the original tiles on the floor

 At 3 pm sharp, the guide appears, and the tour starts.
-Having a guide means you can go through parts of the building that otherwise will not be accessible.
+Having a guide means you can access parts of the building that would otherwise be inaccessible.
 That’s not because they want to make money.
 It’s because the whole building is like a labyrinth, and you can get lost inside its corridors in no time.
-In addition, the building’s condition is terrible, and if no public funding is provided, it might not exist in a few years.
+Additionally, the building’s condition is deteriorating, and without public funding, it may not survive for much longer.

 The guide drives us to a hallway.
 It honestly seems rather bourgeois.
 “The tiles are original, and so is the ceiling.
 The mirrors around you are replicas, though,” she informs the group.
 Then, after seeing a lift that resembles a coffin, we move toward the rooms.

 The rooms are indicative of a totalitarian regime.
-There’s the room where the prisoners and the inmates were photographed.
+There is a room where the prisoners and inmates were photographed.
 They left all their belongings there and were assured they would get everything back when the interrogation was over.
 Apparently, no one got anything back.
 People weren’t released, and they spent months inside the building.

 The KGB interrogation rooms